drawbuildplay/blog/content/blog/diy-lawn-care-schedule.md

 description = "Whether you mow and treat your own lawn, or pay someone else to do it, its important to follow a disciplined lawn care schedule.
 Read our lawn care tips below on what to do when to get a weed free greener lawn." social_media_images = ["/uploads/lawncaresecrets.png", "/uploads/LawnCheatSheet.png", "/uploads/LawnCareTips.png"] social_media_text = "The secret to get a greener lawn this summer with our free tips and tricks.
-Free Lawn Care Schedule for a weed free greener lawn. #lawncare #weeds #grass" title = "Lawn Care Tips"
+Free Lawn Care Schedule for a weed free greener lawn. #lawncare #weeds #grass" title = "Secret DIY Tips to get a Greener Lawn" [images] name = "Lawn Care Tips and Schedule" src = "/uploads/lawn.jpg"
-[images]
-name = "Lawn Care Tips and Schedule" src = "/uploads/lawn.jpg"